vmakarov28/Alpaca-Stock-Trading-Bot/README.md

 # Installation Steps

 Follow these steps in order to set up the environment.
 All commands are for WSL/Ubuntu terminal.

-Step 1: Set Up WSL (Windows Users Only)
+### Step 1: Set Up WSL (Windows Users Only)

 If you're on Windows, enable WSL2 for Linux-based setup.

-Open PowerShell as Administrator: text
+Open PowerShell as Administrator and install Windows Subsystem for Linux:
 '''
 wsl --install
 wsl --install -d Ubuntu